pds-data-dictionaries/ldd-dart/docs/source/user/user-guide.rst

 You can see a complete outline of the namespace under the :doc:`../detailed/outline` topic.
-Details of class and attribute definitions are provided as alphabetical lists in :doc:`../detailed/class-list` and :doc:`../detailed/attribute-list`, respectively.
+Details of class and attribute definitions are provided in the :doc:`../detailed/class-list` and :doc:`../detailed/attribute-list`, respectively.

 .. _time-class: